vagrawal/gsoc-progress/vagrawal/progress.md

 Beam width 34, Best of 10: WER: 25.1306455237, CER: 9.8869262826

 I have the dumps and the code to find LM score.
 Only problem is what to do with OOV words.
 And then I can do grid search to choose the parameters.

+# 6 July

+I did some more experiments for offline LM, but it seems an online LM needs to be built eventually for any respectable results.
+I have looked into few codes, and I think OpenFST can be used in my code by doing a little work.